Q: What is bus transportation like in Bielsko-Biala?

 Q: Can I pay using a credit card in Poland?

-A: In Poland credit cards (VISA, American Express, Euro Card etc.) are regularly used for daily payments, so you should not have any issue paying with a credit card.
+A: In Poland credit cards (MasterCard, VISA, American Express, Euro Card etc.) are regularly used for daily payments, so you should not have any issue paying with a credit card.
 However, it is recommended that you always have some hard cash with you, in case a given shop does not accept credit card payments or unexpected technical problems.

 Q: Are public phones accessible?

-Public phones are still accessible, for instance, in hotels.
+A: Public phones are still accessible, for instance, in hotels.

 Q: How is mobile communication in Poland?

-The easiest option for students would be to bring their own phone (already unlocked) or to buy a prepaid package.
+A: The easiest option for students would be to bring their own phone (already unlocked) or to buy a prepaid package.
 Buying a SIM card is very easy - you can get one in any kiosk.
 It is quite cheap.

 Emergency numbers are the same all over Poland: